 Changing policy and advocating for safer streets for all

-Trailnet is working every day to address barriers to core transportation (walking, biking, and transit) in our community, here are some of our top policy priorities for 2022 and beyond:
+Trailnet is working every day to address barriers to core transportation (walking, biking, and transit) in our community, here are some of our top policy priorities for 2024 and beyond:

 Building Community Advocacy Capacity through Education – Advocacy is a team sport; when we show up, we win!
-In 2022, we want to find more ways to elevate the voices of advocates and help people who are new to the space gain the skills and knowledge needed to speak up effectively.
+In 2024, we want to find more ways to elevate the voices of advocates and help people who are new to the space gain the skills and knowledge needed to speak up effectively.
 We will continue to use the Safe Streets Glossary to educate on safer street designs, and highlight challenges related to the design and funding of projects.

 Supporting St. Louis’ Community Mobility Committee (CMC)– Public and neighborhood-level engagement is key to an equitable and effective transportation system.
 The CMC is a resident-led committee that advises the City of St. Louis on mobility issues.
 Trailnet staff supports this effort to improve community engagement by assisting on subcommittees and growing the group’s membership in an equitable way.

-Drivers Education in Schools – Currently 32 states require teens to take some form of drivers education before they can sit before a written and driving exam to get their driver’s license.
+Drivers Education – Currently 32 states require teens to take some form of drivers education before they can sit before a written and driving exam to get their driver’s license.
 Traffic Crashes are the second leading cause of death for teens, and per mile driven, teens are nearly three times as likely as drivers aged 20 or older to be in a fatal crash.
 By requiring drivers education courses in schools, we can prepare the next generation to safely interact with other modes of transportation on our streets.

 Increased Funding for Safe Walking and Biking – People walking and biking currently account for roughly nineteen percent of all traffic fatalities nationally.
 For over a decade, injuries and fatalities to people walking and biking have increased, while driving fatalities per mile driven have decreased.
 Despite these facts, walking and biking account for less than two percent of federal spending on transportation.
 It’s past time that our spending aligns with our greatest needs—safety of people on our streets and positive impact on our environment.